 Lesson 5, however, is to “be taught to new members soon after they are baptized and confirmed” (p.
 82).** That lesson covers most of the rest that is expected: priesthood, missionary service, family home evening, eternal marriage, temple work, family history, service in the Church, and teaching and learning.
 Sure, says the handbook, “You may begin teaching them about these laws and ordinances between their baptism and confirmation or even before baptism.
 Baptismal candidates should at least be aware of these laws and ordinances before baptism” (p.
 82, italics added).
 Missionaries who do not want to scare off their investigators will not be eager to mention all these expectations.
 One may also wonder what “at least be aware of” means if each of the first four lessons lasts between minimum 3 minutes and maximum 45 minutes.
 Of course, thoughtful investigators will seldom accept baptism after only three hours of teaching, but missionaries will pressure to keep the preparation time as short as possible.

 The result is obvious: quick inactivity after baptism.
 The loss within the first year is staggering.
 Elder Oaks remarked: “Among those converts who fall away, the attrition is steepest in the two months after baptism.”
-In their memoirs, both Clayton and Terry mention the high number of “inactives,” sometimes more than 90%.
+In their memoirs, both Clayton and Terry mention the high number of “inactives” in the local branches or wards, sometimes more than 90%.
 So, is it ethical to baptize people who cannot yet properly assess the implications of membership?
 President Hinckley warned:

 “What does it profit the missionary to baptize someone who leaves the Church within six months?
 Nothing is accomplished; in fact, damage is done.
 We have pulled them away from their old moorings and brought them into the Church, only to have them drift away.”